stackworx/formik-mui/docs/docs/guide/custom-component.md

 # Notes

-Add Wrappers have a corresponding function export (`fieldToTextField`, `fieldToCheckbox` etc.) that encapsulate the logic used to map formik props into the Material-UI shapes
+Add Wrappers have a corresponding function export (`fieldToTextField`, `fieldToCheckbox` etc.) that encapsulate the logic used to map formik props into the MUI shapes

 # Examples